Marquise Diamond

 The marquise shape should be completely symmetrical.
 You should be able to "split" the diamond in half, with each side appearing identical.

-The ideal length-to-width ratio of a marquise diamond ranges from 1.75:1 to 2.15:1.
-The greater the ratio, the "skinnier" the diamond.
-Everyone has different preferences, but look for a length that fits well on your finger.
+The classic length-to-width ratio of a marquise diamond ranges from 1.75 to 2.15.
+The greater the ratio, the "skinnier" and longer the diamond.
+Those on the lower range look chunkier and shorter.

 If the girdle is too thin, the diamond can more easily chip.
 However, if it's too thick, too much weight is in the girdle, where you can't appreciate.